-The source of the River Teifi is found in the so-called Desert of Wales, known as the Cambrian Mountains.
+The source of the River Teifi is found in the so-called 'green desert of Wales', known as the Cambrian Mountains.
 Llyn Teifi and the Teifi Pools sit in a mass expanse of open valley, the perfect place to escape the busy bustle of town or city life.
 You can take a six-mile walk between and around the lakes, and there are plenty of spots to sit, breathe, and take it all in.
-Make sure to take a map with you, as many of the walking routes aren’t signposted.
-To get there, head towards Llanwrthwl on the A470, turn off and take a single track road through the Elan and Claerwan valleys following signs for Llyn Teifi.
+Take a map with you, as many of the walking routes aren’t signposted.
+To get there, head towards Llanwrthwl on the A470, turn off and take a single track road through the Elan and Claerwen valleys following signs for Llyn Teifi.

 Salmon leap at Cenarth Falls

 The River Teifi is a fly-fisherman’s paradise, rich in salmon and wild trout.
 In autumn, salmon can be spotted leaping Cenarth Falls by the Old Mill, a building that has overlooked the Teifi since the 13th century.
 For hundreds of years, the migration of fish in the river has provided income for local Welsh fisherman, and there are plenty of spots in Cenarth and nearby Newcastle Emlyn to try some for yourself – best served with a side of proper chips and mushy peas.

 What to eat

 Downstream from Cardigan, in the heart of St Dogmaels village, just a mile into Pembrokeshire, you will find a famous local produce market.
 Farmers, fishermen, bakers, butchers, and cheese makers from local lands bring their finest foods every Tuesday morning from 9am to 1pm to this market, overlooking the working watermill and pond.
 You can even buy bread made from the stone ground flour.